Reducing global emissions, enhancing livelihoods and protecting the planet

 What does additionality mean?

 This can often be the trickiest part of carbon offsetting to understand, but theoretically its very simple.
-It simply means that the project would not be able to be built or operate without the revenue from carbon credits.
+Additionality means that the reductions in emissions achieved by the project must be "above business as usual" - they would not have happened unless the project was implemented.
+It also means that the project would not be viable without the revenue from carbon credits.

 Does it matter where in the world the project is located?